Drug Injury Lawyers in Maryland, Virginia & Washington, D.C.

 Contact Our Drug Injury Lawyers Today

 The experienced drug injury lawyers at Portner & Shure, P.A.
-Attorneys at Law, want you to know that we take drug injury cases seriously as no one should be hurt trying to receive help with a medical condition.
-Our experience and knowledge handling cases with dangerous and defective prescription drugs will help us pursue justice and compensation for you.
-We will fight on your behalf to make sure that you’re compensated fairly for the pain and suffering the dangerous drug caused you.
+Attorneys at Law, want you to know that we take drug injury cases seriously, as no one should be hurt trying to receive help with a medical condition.
+Our experience, and relationships in the legal community, allow us to assist you in pursuing justice and compensation.

 If you've experienced serious side-effects or any health-related issues from taking a prescription drug, contact us today at (855) 954-4141 for your free consultation.